 You may also reach out to the Office of Student Life & Services at (718) 270-2187 or email email@example.com.
 All calls and emails are kept confidential.

-Further, any individual who believes they have experienced discrimination should immediately contact the Office of Diversity and Inclusion at (718) 270-1738.
+Further, any individual who believes they have experienced discrimination should immediately contact the Office for Institutional Equity at (718) 270-1738.
 You may also email ODI at AskODI@Downstate.edu.

 Contact: Dawn S. Walker